Hypothyroidism in Infants and Children

 View Patient Education

-Hypothyroidism is thyroid hormone deficiency.
+Hypothyroidism is deficient thyroid hormone production.
 Symptoms in infants include poor feeding and growth failure; symptoms in older children and adolescents are similar to those of adults but also include growth failure, delayed puberty, or both.
 Diagnosis is by thyroid function testing (eg, serum thyroxine, thyroid-stimulating hormone).
 Treatment is thyroid hormone replacement.

 (See also Overview of Thyroid Function.)